henrywu2019/BentoML/docs/source/concepts.rst

       https://docs.python.org/3.7/distributing/index.html#distributing-index

-  This approach made sure that all the required pip dependencies are installed for the BentoService when being installed.
+  This approach made sure that all the required pip dependencies are installed for the MyModel when being installed.
 It is convenient when your Data Science team is shipping the prediction service as a standalone python package that can be shared by a variety of different developers to integrate with.